Eye Injury Claims and Medical Negligence Eye Claims

 In summary, making a compensation claim for eye injury negligence can be a daunting process without the right lawyer.
 However, all it takes to start your claim is a simple enquiry.
 We’ll find out about your experience so we can advise whether or not you have grounds for a claim.

 Not all eye injuries are the result of negligence.
-However, when they are, we can put you in contact with independent medical experts.
+However, when they are, your solicitor may arrange for insight from independent medical experts.
 In turn, they can help you uncover the evidence you need to prove your claim.

 The time limit* for filing a claim for medical negligence is either three years from the date of the treatment or three years from the time the damage became apparent if this didn’t occur until sometime after the injury.
 Medical negligence can take a long time to resolve so it is better to start them as early as possible.